SoftwareHeritage/swh-vault/docs/api.rst

 identify vault objects.
 The syntax and meaning of ``:objectid`` for the different object kinds is detailed below.

-Optionally, a third parameter, ``:format``, can be used (when multiple formats are supported) to specify the format of the resulting bundle when needed.
-The URL fragment becomes then ``:objectkind/:objectid/:format``.
+In the case of revisions, a third parameter, ``:format``, must be used to specify the format of the resulting bundle.
+The URL fragment then becomes ``:objectkind/:objectid/:format``.

 Directories